Lead-to-account matching links disparate leads to their accounts, giving your team the full story they need to sell smarter and faster.

 3. Adapts to your GTM complexity

-For example, each lead must follow rigid, predefined rules that allow only one lookup field for matching, such as region or account type — not both.
+Native Salesforce matching rules, by contrast, are rigid.
+For starters, each lead must follow rigid, predefined rules that allow only one lookup field for matching, such as region or account type — not both.

 Additional Salesforce restrictions for custom matching rules include: